GuildCrafts/web-development-js/_goals/226-Trossello_Snapshot-Labels_Epic.md

 ## Context

+[Trossello][] is a clone of the popular kanban software [Trello](https://trello.com/).
+It is built entirely by Learners Guild learners and staff.

 A **snapshot goal** is meant to simulate the experience of developing a feature for an existing project.

 You will have to orient yourself to the codebase, its idioms and architecture, and whichever tools you'll need to implement the feature.
 This involves reading a lot of code.
 To succeed, you'll need to figure out how the code works first before you begin to add to it.

-In the Real World, you will rarely be building a project from the ground up, touching only code that _you_ have written.
+As a professional web developer, you will rarely be building a project from the ground up, touching only code that _you_ have written.
 More often than not, you'll be contributing to a large, shared codebase with lots of legacy code.
 Not everything will make sense.
 You can't just start writing code any way you want - you have to learn how to integrate with the existing code.

 _If you've never done a snapshot goal before_, this one is a good place to start.
 The features should not involve very complex logic.